 The next step is identifying the essential features you want to implement in the product.
 Here, your product vision is the most important to focus on.
 Discuss and write down different features and specifications that might be valuable for users’ needs.

-After that timebox those features for development.
-If all features do not fit into your scheduled launch time, cut them down to the essential ones.
-The features you plan to include in your product need to be prioritized by their importance.
+After that, timebox those features to development.
+If all features do not fit your scheduled launch time, cut them down to the essential ones.
+The features you plan to include in your product must be prioritized by their importance.

 Divide the features and specifications into must-haves, could-haves, and won’t-haves.
-It is crucial to have one top-priority feature that reflects your product’s core value at this MVP stage.
+Having one top-priority feature that reflects your product’s core value at this MVP stage is crucial.

-Similarly, the Stripe app had no bank deals and significantly fewer features, to begin with.
+Similarly, the Stripe app had no bank deals and significantly fewer features.
 Hence, an MVP is not about perfection but a roadmap for your perfect final digital product.
 You need to implement core features and start!

 There are different approaches when it comes to building an MVP.
 You need to select the one according to your needs and resources.
 Your MVP development process should follow one of the MVP approaches mentioned below: